epsommer/.dotfiles/README.md

 ## Overview

-The `.dotfiles` repository includes configurations for various tools and environments:
+The `dotfiles` repository includes configurations for various tools and environments:

 - **Fish Shell**: Custom settings and functions for the Fish shell.
 - **Kitty Terminal**: Terminal emulator configuration.